 - Greek Tortoise

 However, you can distinguish the Russian tortoises because they only have four claws on each foot.

 They are smaller than most other pet tortoise species.

 Adult Russian Tortoises are between six to ten inches in size.
 Males grow to about six inches and adult females grow slightly larger to about eight inches.
 Ten inches is considered large for this breed.

 Russian Tortoises are vigorous eaters and will eat continuously in the months leading up to summer to prepare for hibernation.

-In the wild they are herbivores and eat grass, leafy vegetables, weeds, and flowers.
-So in captivity they should be fed a diet mainly consisting of greens:
+In the wild they are herbivores and eat grass, leafy vegetables, broadleaf weeds, edible plants and flowers.
+So in captivity they should be fed a high fiber diet mainly consisting of greens:

 - Collards (type of cabbage)

 - Dandelion greens